-BAA THE COLLEGE Issue 10
+Assessed by Date

-WORK PROCEDURES WP 19 Date Reviewed: Aug 2023
+THE SCHOOL Issue 9

-MICITO 200 Page 1 of 1
+WORK PROCEDURES WP 19 Date Reviewed: 09/2021

-VISITO JRS
+Page 1 of 1

-- 1.1 Control of visitors ensures their health and safety in the event of an emergency when the person they are visiting can administer them.
-Vulnerability of College young people and the remoteness of the College require that all bona fide visitors are registers as visitors and are accompanied at all times (see also Work Procedure WP 20; Security). - 1.2 All visitors must sign in on reception the visitor's App will be issued with visitors pass immediately on arrival, which they must wear, at all times whilst on College premises and similarly sign out when they leave the College.
+VISITORS

-1.4 A copy of VISITOR AND SAFEGUARDING INFORMATION will be available by the Visitors Book and all visitors / contractors must read it.
-(Embedded below)
+- Control of visitors ensures their health and safety in the event of an emergency when the person they are visiting can administer them.
+Vulnerability of School young people and the remoteness of the School require that all bona fide visitors are registers as visitors and are accompanied at all times (see also Work Procedure WP 20; Security). - 1.2 All visitors must sign in the in to a visitor's book and issued with a visitors pass immediately on arrival which they must wear at all times whilst on School premises and similarly sign out when they leave - 1.3 A laminated copy of VISITOR AND SAFEGUARDING INFORMATION (annex "A" to this procedure) will be available by the Visitors Book and all visitors/ contractors must be read it.
+Need to add the Visitor and Safeguarding Leaflet to this policy.